s60sc/ESP32_VoiceChanger/README.md

 * Preamp Gain: microphone gain
 * Volume: amplifier volume level
 * Brightness: LED brightness level
-* Analog Control: if on, volume and brightness are controlled by potentiometer insted of web page
+* Analog Control: if on, volume and brightness are controlled by potentiometer instead of web page
-* Disable: if on, disables current filter settings without changing them
+* Disable: if on, disables current filter settings without changing them to hear original

 Example configuration for radio style voice:
 * Low Cut: Frequency 1500, Cascade 2